frax2004/ProgettoISS/README.md

 - [**USR 15**] Ensure that if the player selects an ability, then he is able to:
   - View the possible targets
   - Select one of the possibile targets
+- [**USR 16**] Ensure that the player is able to:
+  - View the stats of new equipment
+  - View the discard options (Y/N)
+  - Select only one of the options
+  - View the 'outcome' label